poojanagrawal/mesalabs-day1/lab1/README.md

 ### Setting up your MESA work directory

-1. We will start from the mostly empty default MESA work directory and slowly build it up until we have a properly fleshed-out main-sequence model.
+1. We will start from the default MESA work directory and slowly build it up until we have a fleshed-out main-sequence model.
 Make a new empty directory called lab1, go into the empty directory and copy over the default MESA work directory: